-- High performance on CPU. - A 100% transparent and NumPy-compatible $\ensuremath{\mathsf{API}}$ for KeOps+GeomLoss. - Standard benchmarks for kernel methods and optimal transport. - Applications to drug consumption data from the SNDS with Anne-Sophie Jannot, Alexis Van Straaten and Pierre Sabatier.
+- High performance on CPU. - A 100% transparent and NumPy-compatible API for KeOps+GeomLoss. - Standard benchmarks for kernel methods and optimal transport. - Applications to drug consumption data from 70M French people with Anne-Sophie Jannot, Alexis Van Straaten and Pierre Sabatier.

-I hope that we'll have nice results to show you after the summer :-)
+I hope that we'll have nice results to show you soon :-)